-The School of Chemistry has undertaken world-leading research for over a century and remains at the fore-front of scientific discovery, as has been recognised in the 2008 Research Assessment Exercise, where all of our research outputs were graded as internationally recognised, with over 60% being classed as internationally excellent or world-leading.
+The School of Chemistry has undertaken world-leading research for over a century and remains at the fore-front of scientific discovery, as has been recognised in the 2014 Research Excellence Framework, where all of our research outputs have been graded as internationally recognised, with over 95% being classed as internationally excellent or world-leading.

 We have a broad research portfolio covering three outward-facing research themes: Chemical Biology and Drug Discovery; Imaging in Chemistry and Biomedicine and Materials Chemistry and Energy.
-These research themes are underpinned by four core research units: Biomolecular, Supramolecular and Nanoscale Chemistry; Molecular Synthesis and Catalysis; Physical and Theoretical Chemistry and Solid State Chemistry.
+These research themes are underpinned by four core research units: Biomolecular, Supramolecular and Nanoscale Chemistry; Molecular Synthesis and Catalysis; Interactions, Interfaces and Sensing and Solid State Chemistry.
 Our research is funded from a broad range of sources, including EPSRC, BBSRC, MRC, Marie Curie and EU research programmes, the Leverhulme Trust and industry.
-The School also hosts two Centres for Doctoral Training in the Physical Sciences of Imaging in the Biomedical Sciences (PSIBS) and the Physical Sciences for Health.
+The School also hosts two Centres for Doctoral Training in the Physical Sciences of Imaging in the Biomedical Sciences (Sci Phy) and the Physical Sciences for Health.

 Interdisciplinary - Research Themes